-Definition of Operating Surplus.
-Operating surplus for any period generally means:
+$Definition\ of\ Operating\ Surplus.\ Operating\ surplus\ for\ any\ period\ generally\ means:$

-- our cash balance on the closing date of our initial public offering; plus - \$15.0 million (as described below); plus - all of our cash receipts after the closing of our initial public offering, excluding cash from borrowings that are not working capital borrowings, sales of equity and debt securities and sales or other dispositions of assets outside the ordinary course of business; plus - working capital borrowings made after the end of a quarter but before the date of determination of operating surplus for the quarter; less - all of our operating expenditures after the closing of our initial public offering, including the repayment of working capital borrowings, but not the repayment of other borrowings, and including maintenance capital expenditures; less - the amount of cash reserves established by our general partner in good faith to provide funds for future operating expenditures.
+- our cash balance on the closing date of our initial public offering; plus - \$15.0 million (as described below); plus - all of our cash receipts after the closing of our initial public offering, excluding cash from borrowings that are not working capital borrowings, sales of equity and other debt securities and sales or other dispositions of assets outside the ordinary course of business; plus - · working capital borrowings made after the end of a quarter but before the date of determination of operating surplus for the quarter; plus - an amount equal to the accumulated and undistributed operating surplus of Legacy ETP immediately prior to the closing of the merger between us and Legacy ETP (including \$10.0 million of cash received from non-operating sources that Legacy ETP may distribute as operating surplus under the Legacy ETP partnership agreement in effect immediately prior to the merger); less - all of our operating expenditures after the closing of our initial public offering, including the repayment of working capital borrowings, but not the repayment of other borrowings, and including maintenance capital expenditures; less - the amount of cash reserves established by our general partner in good faith to provide funds for future operating expenditures.

 Definition of Capital Surplus.
-Generally, capital surplus will be generated only by:
+Capital surplus will generally be generated only by:

-- borrowings other than working capital borrowings; - sales of debt and equity securities; and - sales or other disposition of assets for cash, other than inventory, accounts receivable and other current assets sold in the ordinary course of business or as part of normal retirements or replacements of assets.
+- · borrowings other than working capital borrowings; - sales of debt and equity securities; and - sales or other dispositions of assets for cash, other than inventory, accounts receivable and other current assets sold in the ordinary course of business or as part of normal retirements or replacements of assets.